calogica/dbt-expectations/README.md

 ### [expect_column_values_to_be_in_type_list](macros/schema_tests/column_values_basic/expect_column_values_to_be_in_type_list.sql)

-Expect a column to contain values from a specified type list.
+Expect a column to be one of a specified type list.

 *Applies to:* Column